International Peace Garden

 Fort Union Trading Post National Historic Site

 Not to be confused by the other Fort Union, this was strictly a trading post built for the fur trade at the invitation of the Assiniboine.
 The post was open for 40 years, peacefully and profitably trading with the Native Americans.
 Large numbers of natives brought stacks of furs, which were sorted and pressed outside the fort to determine payment, and then at a window they bought various goods, especially cloth.
 The large fur press outside the fort is basically a long pole on a fulcrum to measure fur stack thickness.
 Fort Vancouver in Oregon has one too, reconstructed from photos, but the rangers didn’t know what it was.
-(I showed them a picture and told them to call the rangers here.)
+(I showed them a picture and told them to call my favorite rangers here.)

 Audubon came here to study mammals after finishing his bird book.
 Catlin came here to paint portraits of natives and portray their lives without the hateful bias that was common at the time, and he first suggested a series of national parks to protect the beautiful, historic and vanishing way of life in the West.
 The rangers here were among the best I’ve heard at bringing the old fort to life with engaging stories.